Making it Easier to Vote

 Ensuring Emergency Preparedness & Economic Recovery

 The COVID-19 pandemic has shown us that we must always be prepared for the worst.
-We have faced devastating loss of life and are now preparing for long-lasting economic effects that could rival the Great Depression.
-As a Legislature, we must prepare an extensive and comprehensive plan with the help of public health experts and economists that will address what we learned from COVID-19 pandemic, how we handle the next pandemic, and the roadmap to economic recovery.
+We faced devastating loss of life and many will continue to endure long-lasting economic effects.
+As a Legislature, we must prepare a comprehensive plan with the help of public health experts and economists that will address what we learned from this pandemic, how we handle the next one and the roadmap to economic recovery for all Floridians.
 We cannot afford to be ill-prepared the next time around.

 Providing Responsive Constituent Services

-Since being elected to the State House, providing reliable and responsive constituent services has been a top priority in my office If we can’t help you with an issue we will make sure you are connected with the right person and department who will.
+Since being elected to office in 2018, providing reliable and responsive constituent services has been a top priority for me and my staff.
+If for some reason we can’t help you with an issue, we will make sure you are connected with the right person and department who will.
 I believe every Representative and Senator has a duty to do the same and will ensure we are all held to that standard of service.